The reparative relationship...

 But really the answer is clear.
 I lost my trust in him as a therapist because of the Brian Thorne and Minx sessions.
 But I still believed in, needed and wanted the clever companion.
 I loved not knowing what he would say next and our differences.

-But he couldn't navigate ruptures.
-And after three tentative attempts by me to bring very low level ruptures to the session to be explored, this was clear.
 One of the benefits of experiencing gaslighting is a heightened awareness of power dynamics.
-Placing the cause of 'rupture' as my misunderstanding of his words and his intention (!) positioned me as a faulty receiver of a perfect message.
+When he placed the cause of 'rupture' as my misunderstanding of his words and my misapprehension of his intention (!) this positioned me as a faulty receiver of a perfect message.

-I had believed that all therapists thought that dialogue creates meaning, that communication is between people.
-The alternative is called teaching...
+But a power dynamic was at play here, I gave away my power because I had believed that all therapists thought that dialogue creates meaning, that communication is between people.
+So conflict resolution requires both people to collaborate, and to understand the other.

 So I blew the charade of a therapeutic relationship apart, tried to instigate more 'coffee fuelled' discussions, and set out to win his heart instead.